oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

 ## AWS Secrets Manager Username Provider
 The Secrets Manager Username Provider provides Oracle JDBC with a database username that is managed by the Secrets Manager service.
-This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secretsmanager-username`.
+This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secrets-manager-username`.

 In addition to the set of [common parameters](#common-parameters-for-resource-providers), this provider also supports the parameters listed below.